Mehdi0x90/Web_Hacking/GraphQL.md

 ### Enumerate Database Schema via Introspection
 >
-> If introspection is enabled but the above query doesn't run, try removing the onOperation, onFragment, and onField directives from the query structure.
+> If introspection is enabled but the below query doesn't run, try removing the onOperation, onFragment, and onField directives from the query structure.

 ```graphql
   #Full introspection query